 Proposing a new context.

 This requires practice.
-Not the practice of fighting back, not the practice of praying, not the practice of sharing Facebook posts, not the practice of closing down, not the practice of grief, not the practice of escapism or defeatism.
-But the practice of opening up the new worlds and new possibilities in extreme circumstances where there is no time to think.
+Not the practice of fighting back, not the practice of praying, not the practice of sharing Facebook posts, not the practice of closing down, not the practice of grief, not the practice of escapism, or defeatism.
+But the practice of opening up new worlds and new possibilities in extreme circumstances where there is no time to think.
 Developing intuition.
-Coming into direct dynamic relationship with whatever it is that is outside in order to survive and to develop.
+Coming into a direct dynamic relationship with whatever it is that is outside in order to survive and to develop.
 Finding points of contact in order to redirect the flow.
 Not banging against the wall, crying in front of it, or pretending like it’s not there.
 Rather, changing direction.
 Even better – together.
 Adaptation.